youtube channel

 Another reason you want to ask if your expectations are reasonable is that maybe you don’t have all the information, and what you’re asking is unreasonable for reasons you are not aware of.

-If a task you ask them to do has to be done, it is not negotiable.
-It is crucial to find out what obstacles this person might be facing so a plan can be implemented to get the task done.
+If you request to make a task, it is not negotiable.
+It is crucial to find out what obstacles this person might face so you can implement a plan to complete the task.

 Setting expectations is not a one-time conversation.